infovirtuel/Atera-Report-Generator/README.md

 Email Reports by Encrypted SMTP (csv, pdf attachments) for regular devices and SNMP Devices

-Configuration menu for Email and SMTP
+Configuration menu for Email, SMTP and API key/Webhook/local path

-Encrypted sensitive informations
+Encrypted sensitive informations in system keyring

-Operating System End of life date/status
+Operating System End of life date/status in CSV Report.

 # Work in Progress for 1.5.3.x

+## FEATURES
+Operating System End of Life report option

+Comma Separated Search

-## BACKEND:
+## BACKEND
 remove the search options from searchops.ini

 SMTP Security Enhancements

-Comma Separated search

-## CLI:
+## CLI

 simple loading animation in CLI

 CLI Enhancements

-## UI:
+## UI

 Combine all the output popups into a single one before UI display